-Fair Value Measurement: In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurement" ("SFAS No. 157").
+Fair Value Measurements: In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS No. 157").
 SFAS No. 157 defines fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements.
 SFAS No. 157 is effective for fiscal years beginning after November 15, 2007 and interim periods within those fiscal years.
-The provisions for SFAS 157 are to be applied prospectively as of the beginning of the fiscal year in which it is initially applied, except in limited circumstances including certain positions in financial instruments that trade in active markets as well as certain financial and hybrid financial instruments initially measured under SFAS No. 133 "Accounting for Derivative Instruments and Hedging Activities" ("SFAS No. 133") using the transaction price method.
-In these circumstances, the transition adjustment, measured as the difference between the carrying amounts and the fair values of those financial instruments at the date SFAS No. 157 is initially applied, shall be recognized as a cumulative-effect adjustment to the opening balance of retained earnings for the fiscal year in which SFAS No. 157 is initially applied.
-In February, 2008, the FASB decided to issue final staff positions that will: (i) partially defer the effective date of SFAS No. 157 for one year for certain non-financial assets and non-financial liabilities, and; (ii) remove certain leasing transactions from the scope of SFAS No. 157.
-We are currently evaluating this statement and have not yet determined the impact of such on our results of operations or financial position.
+The provisions for SFAS No. 157 are to be applied prospectively as of the beginning of the fiscal year in which it is initially applied, except in limited circumstances including certain positions in financial instruments that trade in active markets as well as certain financial and hybrid financial instruments initially measured under SFAS No. 133 "Accounting for Derivative Instruments and Hedging Activities" ("SFAS No. 133") using the transaction price method.
+In these circumstances, the transition adjustment, measured as the difference between the carrying amounts and the fair values of those financial instruments at the date SFAS No. 157 is initially applied, shall be recognized as a cumulative-effect adjustment to the opening balance of retained earnings for the fiscal year in which SFAS No. 157 for one year for certain non-financial assets and non-financial liabilities, and; (ii) remove certain leasing transactions from the scope of SFAS No. 157.
+As permitted by FASB Staff Position No. FAS 157-2, "Effective Date of FASB Statement No. 157", we elected to defer the adoption of SFAS No. 157 for all nonfinancial assets and nonfinancial assets and financial liabilities did not have a material impact on our results of operations or financial position.